Archive for the ‘health’ Category

 Also during my online absence, the bond I’ve always had with my blog and the blogging community as well, never abandoned my mind or heart, which I think is pretty cool.

-Aside from the logistics of moving and an extreme backlash of severe pain from fibromyalgia, during and after my son and I moved two apartments, twice, I became exhausted.
+Aside from the logistics of moving and an extreme backlash of severe widespread pain, (fibromyalgia with chronic fatigue syndrome), during and after my son and I moved two apartments, twice, I became exhausted.
 Utterly exhausted.

 There is a lot I could say about the past two years and what led to my long absence, but that would take a while and more energy than I have today.